Joseph Lubin (entrepreneur): Career

 Lubin was also involved in the creation of the Ethereum Foundation.

-He subsequently founded ConsenSys in 2015 which is a decentralized blockchain production studio.
+He subsequently founded ConsenSys in 2015, a decentralized blockchain production studio.
 It develops software mainly for the Ethereum blockchain system.
 It also provides decentralized software services to companies.
 They also do enterprise and government consulting.

-Lubin has been personally involved in cross-industry groups attempting to advance solutions to governance issues in the blockchain industry.
+Lubin has been involved in cross-industry groups attempting to advance solutions to governance issues in the blockchain industry.

 Lubin graduated from Princeton University with a degree in Electrical Engineering and Computer Science and worked with Goldman Sachs.
 Lubin's roommate at Princeton was Michael Novogratz.